swiftlang/swift-package-manager/Documentation/Development.md

 $ ../swift/utils/build-script -R --llbuild --swiftpm --xctest --foundation --libdispatch
 ```

-This will build the compiler and its friends in the `build/` directory.
+This will build the compiler and friends in the `build/` directory.
 It takes about 1
 hour for the initial build process.
 However, it is not really required to build
 the entire compiler in order to work on the Package Manager.
 A faster option is
 using a [snapshot](https://swift.org/download/#releases) from swift.org.